-Alabama’s ‘Luv Guv’ Robert Bentley Arrested, Resigns [Breaking]
+Alabama’s ‘Luv Guv’ Robert Bentley Arrested, Resigns

 The Alabama House Judiciary Committee hired a special investigator to look into Bentley.
 It was during that investigation that embarrassing text messages and audio recordings between Bentley and Mason hit the press.

 Bentley continually denied that he had committed any crimes, but facing the possibility of 80 years in prison, decided that it was in the best interest for all involved to resign.
+Collier concurred.

 Lt.
 Governor Kay Ivey was sworn in shortly after Bentley’s resignation as the 54th Governor of Alabama.
 The Republican will become Alabama’s second female governor.